The Block (basketball): The Block

 With 1:56 to play, Irving released a floater that bounced off the glass and was eventually corralled by Iguodala with the game tied at 89.

 Iguodala immediately streaked up the floor as Curry sprinted ahead on the left wing.
 The only Cavaliers player who appeared to be in position to defend the fast break was Smith, who quickly began back-pedaling towards his own basket.
 James, standing in the corner in front of the Warriors bench, took off after them.
 Iguodala passed half court, then threw a chest pass to Curry, who immediately gave it back with a bounce pass.
 Iguodala gathered the ball and took two steps as he powered past Smith toward the hoop before going airborne.
 Good defense by Smith on the initial layup attempt forced Iguodala to delay the release of his shot by a few tenths of a second, double-pumping before softly floating the ball up toward the glass.
 James, who had been trailing the play the entire length of the floor, sized up the shot and sprung at the ball from behind, knocking the potential layup off the glass with 1:50 left.
 The ball was then rebounded by Smith, and brought back up the floor.
 This is cited both as a key sequence in deciding the outcome of the game, and as one of the most clutch defensive plays in NBA history.
-The Warriors would not score for the rest of the game.
+The Warriors did not score for the rest of the game.